 For a sandwich to be an authentic fluffernutter, not just any marshmallow spread will do.
 It must be the iconic Fluff brand, sold in the recognizable glass jar (or oversized white tub) with the blue label and red lid.
 The patriotic undertones don’t stop with the red, white, and blue color scheme.
 The marshmallow snack is so all-American that it actually has ties (however loose) to the Revolutionary War: One of the earliest recipes of the candy spread was created by Emma Curtis, the great, great, great grandchild of Paul Revere, who famously warned Bostonians of the coming British.

 Even today, fluff is a point of local pride in its birthplace of Somerville, where it’s celebrated with an annual “What the Fluff” festival, which largely consists of eating fluff in various forms.
 The food even enjoyed the spotlight in the Massachusetts legislature for a spell, after a state senator dared to suggest in 2006 that the decidedly unhealthy snack be restricted in schools.
 Other politicians fired back with a push to make the fluffernutter the official state sandwich.
-This particular honor was not to be, but the sandwich did get its ten minutes of fame in outer space, when a NASA astronaut enjoyed a fluffernutter aboard the Space Station.
-The astronaut, Richard Michael Linnehan, was born and raised in New England.
+This particular honor was not to be, but the sandwich did achieve space-food status, when NASA astronauts Richard Michael Linnehan and later Sunita Williams enjoyed fluffernutters aboard the Space Station.
+Linnehan was born and raised in New England.